3 Important Questions To Ask Before a Chess Move

 6 Things Chess players can learn from 2 year old baby

-1. Never ever complain.
+1. Never complain.

 Have you ever observed a two-year-old child going about his daily routines?